-Rockbridge County has incurred significant costs to date in its efforts to provide services that were reasonably necessary to abate the public nuisance created, perpetuated, and maintained by Defendants.
-Rockbridge County expects to incur significant costs going forward to ameliorate the harm caused by Defendants.
+Halifax County has incurred significant costs to date in its efforts to provide services that were reasonably necessary to abate the public nuisance created, perpetuated, and maintained by Defendants.
+Halifax County expects to incur significant costs going forward to ameliorate the harm caused by Defendants.

-As a direct and proximate result of the public nuisance, Rockbridge County has sustained (and continues to sustain) harm by spending a substantial amount of money trying to fix the societal harms caused by the Defendants’ nuisance-causing activity, including, but not limited to, the costs of healthcare, emergency medical services, social services, prevention, treatment, intervention, law enforcement, lost tax revenues, direct spending on opioids and opioid antagonists, and lost communal benefits of Rockbridge County’s limited and diverted resources as set forth more fully above.
+As a direct and proximate result of the public nuisance, Halifax County has sustained (and continues to sustain) harm by spending a substantial amount of money trying to fix the societal harms caused by the Defendants’ nuisance-causing activity, including, but not limited to, the costs of healthcare, emergency medical services, social services, prevention, treatment, intervention, law enforcement, lost tax revenues, direct spending on opioids and opioid antagonists, and lost communal benefits of Halifax County’s limited and diverted resources as set forth more fully above.

 COUNT III